danielye0010/SmartMail-Classifier/README.md

 # Email Classifier

-## Sensitive Information Disclaimer
+## Sensitive Info Disclaimer
-In the interest of security and privacy for UW-Madison, all sensitive information have been either hidden or modified.
-The provided code and configuration files are designed to demonstrate the functionality of the project without exposing any actual sensitive data.
-For actual deployment, please replace the placeholders with your real credentials and ensure that they are securely stored using environment variables or secret management tools.
+All sensitive information have been either hidden or modified.
+The provided code and configuration files are only designed to demonstrate the functionality of this project.

 ## Introduction
 This classifier system automates the entire pipeline for handling emails from ResearchDrive customers, including API downloading, pre-processing, feature engineering, classification, outputting, and visualization.
-The core classifier, trained on over 2,000 labeled archived emails using SMOTE Random Forest, categorizes emails into 13 predefined labels.
-Automated scripts, executed monthly on a GCP VM via shell, manage this process, ensuring continuous data integration and refinement.
-The system seamlessly outputs categorized emails and their labels to a Google Sheet and provides visualizations through Looker Studio.
+Trained on over 2,000 labeled archived emails using SMOTE Random Forest, the core classifier categorizes emails into 13 predefined labels.
+The system outputs categorized emails to a Google Sheet and provides visualizations through Looker Studio.
+Containerized with Docker for consistency and reproducibility, the process is automated via a monthly cron job on a GCP VM.